nezhar/updatable/README.rst

     pip install -U updatable

+It can be installed globally or in virtual environment, depending on where you plan to check the dependencies.
+If you have a ``requirements.txt`` with pinned dependencies you can pass it as an argument to check against it.

 The project supports Python ``2.7``, ``3.4``, ``3.5``, ``3.6``, ``3.7``, ``3.8`` as well as ``pypy`` and ``pypy3``.